MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/drive-object.md

 ## Remarks

-The following code illustrates the use of the **Drive** object to access drive properties:
+The following code illustrates the use of the **Drive** object to access drive properties.

 ```vb
 Sub ShowFreeSpace(drvPath)